A PARTNER TO THE ARMED FORCES

 4. ENSURING HEALTH AND SAFETY AT WORK

-- The safety of employees is a constant concern at DCI Group.
+- The safety of employees is a constant concern at DCI.
 The Group has adopted a preventive approach regarding safety in the workplace.

 5. GENDER EQUALITY